-Albert's Class Dashboard is the home page for your class.
+Albert's Class Dashboard (also known as the Overview sub-tab) is the home page for your class.
 It gives you a quick, high-level overview of the usage and performance of your students.

 Specifically, the Dashboard can answer the following questions:

 How many questions have each of my students answered?